MakeSchool-Tutorials/Environment-Setup/P06-Academic-Policies/content.md

 > 1. What are the two requirements for scheduled sessions?
 > 1. What do you do if ill for over a week, or have a family emergency?

-# Diversity and Inclusion
+# Code of Conduct, Equity & Inclusion

 At Make School we strive to build a community where everyone feels safe.
 To maintain that safe environment, we follow an official Code of Conduct and a Harassment Policy.

 > [action]
 >
-> Read more about our [Diversity and Inclusion Statement](https://make.sc/diversity-and-inclusion-statement), as well as our [Code of Conduct and Harassment Policies](https://docs.google.com/document/d/18K7ue1L0lVw96nsaflLGLBUcfefsb0RYxVIv1xm0o30/edit?ts=5c9a8e10#heading=h.x0jvq6l5kdwl) from our Student Handbook
+> Read more about our [Code of Conduct, Equity & Inclusion](https://make.sc/diversity-and-inclusion-statement) from our Student Handbook

 ## Check your understanding